calliope-project/calliope/docs/examples/national_scale/index.md

 ---
 !!! info "Where to go next"
     To try loading and solving the model yourself, move on to the accompanying notebook [here][running-the-national-scale-example-model].
+    You can also find a list of all the example models available in Calliope [here][calliope.examples].